larsyencken/anytop/README.rst

 If the input keyspace is bounded, then anytop will use limited memory, no matter how many lines or how long it runs.

-When the input keyspace is not bounded, a fixed-size window of lines can be used with the ``-l`` option.
+When the input keyspace is not bounded, memory use can still be bounded by only displaying statistics on a fixed-size window of lines with the ``-l`` option.